umanni/Fullstack-Developer/README.md

 After this you will need to open an redis server and update the .env file with the redis ip.

-And then you can run the server:
+And then you will need to open 2 servers, the worker and the web:

+1. `$ bundle exec sidekiq -C config/sidekiq.yml`
 1. `$ bundle exec rails s`